 Is a student not challenged enough, so they’re bored in class?
 Invite them to come up with ideas they can go further with the content in a meaningful way.

-Give students a self-evaluation before their conference that has them score themselves in several areas – behavior, work habits, and academics.
+Before their conference, give students a self-evaluation that has them score themselves in several areas – behavior, work habits, and academics.
 It will surprise you when you see how honest your students are.

-A student’s self-evaluation will not only help them reflect but will show the teacher areas that the student feels they need to improve.
+A student’s self-evaluation will help them reflect and show the teacher areas that the student feels they need to improve.
 This is a great conversation starter for parents talking with their child about their progress, too.

 Take the time to go over the sheet with students before conferences.
 Previewing the sheet will help students understand what they’re looking at with their parents.